 SwingDiversity University

-Each 1-year program is slightly different, depending on the scope of the role itself, but they all have one thing in common — to train community members from historically marginalized groups to be prepared and available for roles in the community.
+Each 1-year program is different depending on the scope of the role itself.
+They all have one thing in common — to train community members from historically marginalized groups to be prepared and available for roles in the community.

 Each program consists of: